EventStore/EventStore/docs/server/features/archiving.md

 - Data written to the database is replicated to all nodes in the deployment as normal.
 - A designated _Archiver Node_ is responsible for uploading chunk files into the _archive_.
-- Nodes can then remove chunks from their local volumes to save space according to a _retention policy.
+- Nodes can then remove chunks from their local volumes to save space according to a _retention policy_.
 - Read requests read transparently through to the archive as necessary.

 ::: warning